 Thomas Murray, Professor (Adjunct) of Organ and Chair of the Program in Organ.
-Professor Murray has been a member of the faculty since 1981, and was appointed professor of music and university organist in 1990.
-Successor to Robert Baker and Charles Krigbaum as the senior professor of organ, he teaches the organ literature seminar and gives instruction to the organ majors.
-He maintains an international touring schedule and has recorded extensively, specializing in music of the Romantic period.
-During his years at Yale he has been active as a choral conductor, directing the University Choir from 1989 to 1994.
-B.A., Occidental College.
+Professor Murray has been a member of the faculty since 1981 and was appointed University organist in 1990.
+Successor to Charles Krigbaum and Robert Baker as the senior professor of organ, he teaches the Organ Literature Seminar and gives instruction to graduate organ majors.
+His performing career has taken him to all parts of Europe and to Japan, Australia, and Argentina.
+As soloist with orchestra he has appeared with the Pittsburgh, Milwaukee, and New Haven symphony orchestras, the National Chamber Orchestra in Washington, D.C., and the Moscow Chamber Orchestra during their tour of Finland in 1996.
+The American Guild of Organists named him International Performer of the